markets/awesome-ruby/README.md

 ## Assets

+* [Bootstrap-Sass](https://github.com/twbs/bootstrap-sass) - Bootsrap-Sass is a Sass-powered version of Bootstrap, ready to drop right into your Sass powered applications.
 * [Emoji](https://github.com/steveklabnik/emoji) - Exposes the Phantom Open Emoji library unicode/image assets and APIs for working with them.
 * [Less Rails](https://github.com/metaskills/less-rails) - The dynamic stylesheet language for the Rails asset pipeline.
 * [Less](https://github.com/cowboyd/less.rb) - Leaner CSS, in your browser or Ruby.